This feature is only available on the Royal Jelly plan

 List Labels

-Get all labels for your team, sorted alphabetically.
+Get all labels for your team, sorted alphabetically by name.
+Deleted labels are not included.

 GET /api/labels